800-913-3416 [email protected]

 A little research now can help you avoid regrets later.
 Here is what to do next:

 • Compare premiums in your ZIP code: Rates can vary widely depending on where you live.
-What’s affordable in one area may be expensive in another.
+Premium costs vary significantly by region, making location a key factor in plan selection.
 Use Medicare.gov’s plan finder to get accurate quotes.

-• Think about the value of wellness perks: Extra benefits like gym memberships or nurse lines can be helpful, but they shouldn’t drive your entire decision.
+• Consider the overall value that wellness benefits bring to your plan.
+Extra benefits like gym memberships or nurse lines can be helpful, but they shouldn’t drive your entire decision.

 Final Verdict on AARP Medicare Supplement Plans

-An AARP Medicare supplement plan offers trust, consistency, and broad acceptance, but it’s not always the most budget-friendly choice.
+An AARP Medicare supplement plan offers trust, consistency, and broad acceptance.
+However, it is not always the most budget-friendly option.

-Every provider offers the same benefits for Plan G or Plan N, but what you pay, and how you’re treated, can vary widely.
+Every provider offers the same Plan G and Plan N benefits, but prices and service quality can vary widely.
 That’s why comparing AARP insurance to other carriers in your area isn’t just helpful—it’s essential.

-Get a free, unbiased Medigap comparison today!
+Request a no-cost, unbiased Medigap plan comparison today!
 Schedule your free consultation with a Personal Benefits Manager at MediGap Advisors.

 For Further Reading: